Nexmo/comms-router/docs/ConfiguringDatabaseAccess.md

       />
     ```

     Optionally it is possible to enable Database Connection Pool by setting additional options.
-See documentation [here][4] and [here][5].
+See [Database Connection Pool (DBCP 2) Configurations][4] and [BasicDataSource Configuration Parameters][5] documentation.

     ```xml
     <Resource